bobbingwide/bbboing/readme.txt

 * Fixed: bobbing issued a fatal error if oik was not activated.
 Function bw_backtrace() was missing.

 = 1.0 =
-* initial version.
+* Initial version on wordpress.org.
 Works with oik version 1.11

-== Further reading ==
+= 0.0 =
-If you want to read more about oik plugins and themes then please visit [oik-plugins](http://www.oik-plugins.com)
+* Prototyped bbboing.inc on or before 17th April 2010